kiranz/just-api/docs/docs/features.md

           value: image/png
       payload:
           body:
             type: binary
-            content: static/assets/image.png
+            content: static/assets/image.png # Image path
     response:
       status_code: 200
 ```

-Note that the image path should be relative to process's current working directory.
+Note that the image path should be relative to Node process's current working directory or relative to suite's path if you set `locate_files_relative` to true in `meta` section of the suite.

-Please checkout more examples on how to specify request body [here](https://github.com/kiranz/just-api/blob/master/test/cli/src/suites/postrawbody.suite.yml)
+Checkout more examples on how to specify request body [here](https://github.com/kiranz/just-api/blob/master/test/cli/src/suites/postrawbody.suite.yml)

-### Form, multipart requests, file uploads
+### x-www-form-urlencoded, Multipart requests, file uploads

-Just-API supports `x-www-form-urlencoded` and `multipart/form-data` requests using which you can upload files and perform tests on complex requests.
+Just-API supports `x-www-form-urlencoded` and `multipart/form-data` requests, using which you can upload files and perform tests on complex requests.

 #### **specify `x-www-form-urlencoded` request**
 To create a `x-www-form-urlencoded` request test, you will need to specify the `content-type` header and form body like below: